 - Perfect For: Students, singles, young professionals, families, retirees

-About 20 minutes outside of Downtown Indianapolis is the suburb of Southport.
+About 20 minutes outside of Downtown Indianapolis and ten minutes south of the University of Indianapolis is the suburb of Southport.
 With its heavily-wooded areas, affordable single-family homes, and good nearby schools like Mary Bryan Elementary School and Southport High School, this quaint Indianapolis suburb is ideal for anyone looking for a quiet place to live outside of the city.
-In addition, Southport is only about ten minutes away from the University of Indianapolis, making it a convenient home for college students and university staff.
+Though, it is an active neighborhood—fun year-round events are hosted by the City of Southport, like Christmas in the Park, Southport Fall Festival, Easter Egg Hunts, and more!
+In addition to a couple of malls and farmers market, this Indianapolis suburb provides amenities like a Southport Branch of the Indianapolis Public Library.

 Things to Do in Southport